dolbowlab/dolbowlabdocs/index.md

 - **folder** Folder name where the page is stored

 Below the header is where the body of the page goes.
 This is all done in markdown.
 A much more detailed description of this can be found [here](https://idratherbewriting.com/documentation-theme-jekyll/mydoc_pages.html).

+## Contributing

+The main branch of the repository is protected, meaning that you will need to make a branch with your changes and merge it in.

+As long as you are a part of the `dolbowlab` group on github you will be able to merge in your own pull requests.
+This buffer exists to allow to you look at your changes one last time before merging them into master.
+Mainly **Make sure the commits being merged in are the ones you created**.
+If you created two commits that you want to merge, then the PR should only show two commits being merged.

+**There are no tests on the repository so make sure everything works locally before merging.**

+It is recommened to create a branch on the repository call something like `<yourname>draft`(eg `daviddraft`).
+Just use this as a buffer for your changes and don't delete the branch when merging.